Free Consultation

 Disorderly Conduct With a Domestic Violence Enhancer

-If you are having a dispute with family, roommates, or a significant other, a domestic violence enhancer may be added to your disorderly conduct charge.
+If you are having a dispute with family, roommates or a significant other, a domestic violence enhancer may be added to your disorderly conduct charge.
 This would jeopardize your right to own a firearm.
-The experienced attorneys at Grieve Law work strategically to keep your record clean so you can maintain your right to own a firearm.
+The experienced attorneys at Grieve Law work strategically to keep your record clean and maintain your right to own a firearm.

 In domestic violence situations, you will not be allowed to have contact with the other party involved for 72 hours.
-This is known as the “72 hour no contact provision”, which serves to protect both parties from any further harm as a result of a domestic violence situation.
-In addition, the prosecuting attorneys may call for a “no contact provision”, which is separate from the “72 hour no contact provision”.
-The “no contact provision” prohibits contact with the other person involved until your court date and violating it would result in bail jumping, which is a separate crime.
+This is known as the “72-hour no contact provision”, which serves to protect both parties from further harm following a domestic violence incident.
+The prosecuting attorneys may also call for a “no contact provision”, which is separate from the “72-hour no contact provision”.
+The “no contact provision” prohibits contact with the other person involved until your court date.
+Violation of the no contact provision would result in bail jumping, which is an additional, separate crime.

 Madison Disorderly Conduct Attorneys Are Here to Help

-A good criminal defense attorney will be able to build a defense to get your charges reduced or even dismissed.
-Tom Grieve has done this for hundreds of clients facing similar charges, first-offense DWIs, domestic violence, and more.
+Grieve Law has experienced criminal defense lawyers prepared to get your charges reduced or even dismissed.
+Tom Grieve has helped hundreds of clients facing similar charges, first-offense DWIs, domestic violence, and more.

 Contact our Madison Disorderly Conduct attorneys for a FREE phone consultation.
-Grieve Law attorneys have experience finding all the important information that gets you the best chance of having the charges against you reduced or dismissed.
+Grieve Law attorneys give you the best chance of getting the charges against you reduced or dismissed.

 How long will a disorderly conduct charge stay on your record in Madison?

 A conviction of disorderly conduct will likely remain on your record for life.
-While expungement may be a possible way to remove the conviction from your record, there must be a very specific set of circumstances that make expunction difficult.
-The way to keep a clean record is to proceed forward with the best defense possible.
+While expungement may be possible, it's highly unlikely.
+The surest way to maintain a clean record is to proceed forward with the best defense possible.

 How to beat a disorderly conduct charge

-Contact a Madison criminal defense attorney to look into those legal issues and create the most successful defense possible.
-Grieve Law disorderly conduct attorneys will look deep into your case and be sure to pull out every piece of important information.
+Contact a Madison criminal defense attorney to look into your legal situation and create the most successful defense possible.